2i2c-org/team-compass/engineering/workflow/default-workflow.md

 - promotion of tasks into the sprint board's refined column
 - prioritization of task in the sprint board's refined column

-Tasks should tie back to initiatives.
+Tasks should tie back to initiatives, and the refined column should also function as a buffer of uncommitted work to pull from if needed.

 (meetings:sprint-planning)=
 ### Sprint planning meeting

-The team conducts a Sprint Planning meeting for 60 minutes at the beginning of each sprint.
+The team conducts a sprint iteration planning meeting for 60 minutes at the beginning of each sprint.

-The goal of this meeting is to review our major work items, synchronize with one another, and prioritize work across team members.
+The goal of this meeting is to synchronize with one another and commit to work to do during the sprint.

+As part of this meeting, we look to:
+- Not overwhelm any team member
+- Under-estimate our team's total capacity, to provide room for unexpected work (e.g., support work)
+- Have at least one team member assigned to each committed item on the board

 See [the Sprint Planning issue template](https://github.com/2i2c-org/team-compass/blob/main/.github/ISSUE_TEMPLATE/meeting-sprint-planning.md) for the agenda / structure of these meetings.